-Collision centers may hold a variety of certifications, all which have different meaning for the customer.
+Collision centers may hold a variety of certifications, all of which have a different meaning for the customer.
 As technology changes, the right training and equipment means an auto body shop will provide higher quality work.

-The Meaning of Certified
+The meaning of ‘Certified’

 Certified collision repair means the manufacturer trains a technician to make repairs.
 When researching body shops, ask how frequently the technicians train.
 This makes a difference if you wreck a brand new car.
 It also signifies how much emphasis a body shop puts into quality.